-They can both complement and substitute each other in certain cases.
-But it's important for you to note that FCBs have a wider range of applicability than PCBs.
+They can both complement and substitute each other in some instances.
+But you need to note that FCBs have a more comprehensive range of applicability than PCBs.

 A Printed circuit board, or PCB, is a board that hosts electrical circuitry.
-With its multiple layers, it can perform multiple functions simultaneously and handle high-current transmissions.
+With its multiple layers, it can perform various functions simultaneously and handle high-current transmissions.

-Of course, by now, you already know the major difference between the two is the materials on which you print the circuit.
-Theoretically, the difference is instead of etching the prints on a rigid board, you print on a flexible plastic sheet.
+Of course, by now, you already know the significant difference between the two is the materials on which you print the circuit.
+Theoretically, the difference is instead of etching the prints on a rigid board; you print on a flexible plastic sheet.

-But whether you’re fabricating PBC or FPC electronics, there are two crucial things that determine the application’s quality.
+But whether you’re fabricating PBC or FPC electronics, two crucial things determine the application’s quality.
 First is the quality of the materials, and the second is the PBC tools and assembling procedures.

-One of the most efficient ways of assembling PBCs and FPCs is by pressing a ‘hot-bar’ device across all terminals, soldering them simultaneously.
-If you can’t make use of the ‘hot-bar’ device, you can opt for the pulse heated reflow method.
+One of the most efficient ways to assemble PBCs and FPCs is by pressing a ‘hot-bar’ device across all terminals and soldering them simultaneously.
+If you can’t use the ‘hot-bar’ device, you can opt for the pulse-heated reflow method.
 Pulse heated reflow is a soldering process that entails heating pre-fluxed, solder-coated parts to melt, flow and solidify into new structures.

 Now, we’ll let you take a closer look at the heat reflow process in the following chapter.